 Got it.
 Sweet, there must be some nice new stuff in there that I really should check out.

 will make my world even simpler.
 But before that let's see if that bug's fixed.
 I rerun the code

 — BAM!
 It all falls to pieces.
 Very little, very early, very broken pieces.

 think I with the sheepish innocence of an oyster being sprinkled with lemon juice.

 Ah.
 The entire API's changed.
 All of it.
 And the executable's gone.
 Well that's annoying, but it was alpha — you've got to keep the zen of living on the bleeding edge.
 It wasn't that much code anyway, so there I go, rewriting it all to the new API.
 Lovely.
 It's a bit shorter, I think it'll be nicer in the long run, once I've had a beer or two to forget about this.
 Yeah, it'll be nicer.

 Internal server error, but no decent error message to go with.
-Time to start
+Time to

 digging a little more.
 Oh, that one's easy.
-Recent versions of Node have added a new global, which the
+Recent versions of Node have added a new global,

 newer Connect is using, but my version of Node is old.